hmcts/github-repository-rules/ReadMe.md

 - Reads a list of repositories from `production-repos.json`
 - Creates a ruleset at the organisation level, this applies standardisation across all repositories.
 - Creates custom properties for repositories, such as marking repositories as "is_production."
+- A good note to make is that you do not have to update this codebase as it will pull any new production repositories from the URL's provided and update itself at midnight.

 ## Maintenance